lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 ### Let's get started:

-# In-session Exercise (30 minutes)
+## In-session Exercise (30 minutes): Menu results and team needs discussion

-### 1. Everyone on the team has completed the MTL Menu, and we are showing the tabulated results *[Show Menu Results]*.
+1. Everyone on the team has completed the MTL Menu, and we are showing the tabulated results *[Show Menu Results]*.
 You will receive a summary of this in your follow-up email.

-### 2. First we'll scan through the results and see what stands out. *[Lead discussion; take notes.]*
+2. First we'll scan through the results and see what stands out. *[Lead discussion; take notes.]*

 a.
 Where are there areas of high consensus?
 What issues does the team agree about?

 b.
 What the topics where team members' perspectives are more divergent?

-### 3. What looks like the highest priority need for your team now, and which _Modeling to Learn_ module best addresses that need?
+3. What looks like the highest priority need for your team now, and which _Modeling to Learn_ module best addresses that need?

 a.
 There are currently 5 _MTL_ modules available for teams to focus on in sessions 5 through 10: